sumaatsu/sumaatsu/README.md

 ### Hi there 👋

 I'm Dani from New York.
-I am currently wokring on fun stuff with Rails and Javascript.
+I am currently working on fun stuff with Rails and Javascript.
 I am learning React whoo-hoo!

 <!--